VTC 2025 Fall Workshop on Channel Modeling and Propagation for Future Mobile Communications

 Description

 Mobile communications are constantly evolving to meet society's demands for more and better communication services.
-The global rollout of the fifth-generation (5G) of mobile cellular communications is currently underway, with the promise of expanidng the communications landscape by improving user experience with interactive and haptic communications, and enabling machine-oriented services that are fundamental for industry automation, intelligent transportation, e-health, and others.
-Although the future of 5G and beyond 5G (B5G) networks looks bright, the design of such networks continues to be a challenging task due to the stringent performance requirements that these networks should meet to deliver ultra-reliable and low-latency services with enhanced mobilty.
+The global rollout of the fifth-generation (5G) of mobile cellular communications is currently underway, with the promise of expanding the communications landscape by improving user experience with interactive and haptic communications, and enabling machine-oriented services that are fundamental for industry automation, intelligent transportation, e-health, and others.
+Although the future of 5G and beyond 5G (B5G) networks looks bright, the design of such networks continues to be a challenging task due to the stringent performance requirements that these networks should meet to deliver ultra-reliable and low-latency services with enhanced mobility.
 In particular, the optimization of the radio access network of 5G, as well as its redesign toward the transition to sixth-generation (6G) networks, call for the development of accurate channel models that capture the rapidly time-varying characteristics of mobile radio reception in highly mobile indoor and outdoor environments.

 This workshop is organized by the Technical Committee on Propagation of the IEEE Vehicular Technology Society with the aim of providing a global perspective on open problems, current research trends, new results and ideas, and hot topics in the area of channel modeling and propagation for enhanced mobility use cases of 5G, 5G-Advanced, 6G, and other mobile communication networks.